TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/exr-udrisassociatedwithgatewaysubnet-diag.md

 <!--/issueDescription-->
 ## **Steps to resolve the issue**

-1. Use Network Watcher [Next Hop](https://docs.microsoft.com/azure/network-watcher/diagnose-vm-network-routing-problem) to verify subnet next hop is expected.
+1. Use Network Watcher [Next Hop](https://docs.microsoft.com/azure/network-watcher/diagnose-vm-network-routing-problem) to verify if the subnet next hop is expected.
 2. Remove the route and test traffic flows